michael-s-yao/michael-s-yao.github.io/index.md

 author_profile: true
 ---

-<p style="color: #ff7f7f;">Please note: this website is undergoing major updates and will soon be deprecated.
+Please note: this website is undergoing major updates and will soon be deprecated.
 The URL for this website will change to [https://myaomeow.github.io](https://myaomeow.github.io).
-The new website will eventually be at [https://michaelsyao.com](https://michaelsyao.com).</p>
+The new website will eventually be at [https://michaelsyao.com](https://michaelsyao.com).
+To preview my new site, please visit [https://michaelsyao.herokuapp.com](https://michaelsyao.herokuapp.com).
+{: .notice--danger}

 Hello!
 I am a current MD-PhD candidate at the University of Pennsylvania and previously graduated with a BS in Applied Physics from Caltech.
 I am interested in applying physics-derived and computational tools to advance our ability to treat and diagnose human disease.
 I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine.